S. 2074: Servicemembers’ Credit Monitoring Enhancement Act

 5

-The changes would take effect one year after enactment, giving industry time to adjust compliance systems and customer processes.
+The changes take effect one year after enactment, giving credit reporting agencies time to update systems, notices, and compliance processes.

 Who benefits from S. 2074?